 - Software prototyping is well suited for products which are more like UI/UX based and where functionality plays a minimal role, e.g. a website for product/business promotion or any informative website.

 - Hand-coded prototyping is well-suited for products where functionality is going to play a major role along with the user experience.
 For example: An online cab booking app.

 - We should use hand-coded prototyping when we want to make things easier for the development team later on.

 - We should choose hand-coded prototyping if we want our final prototype to be the same when a product is made on it, and don’t want any functionality while translating the design prototypes into code.

 - Go for software prototyping if you want creative freedom while creating the prototypes of our product.
 Hand-coded prototyping has some creative restrictions when it comes to building the prototypes.

-In simple, there is no better between software and hand-coded prototyping approaches because both have their own pros and cons.
+In simple words, there is no better in software vs hand-coded prototyping because both approaches have their own pros and cons.
 So, choosing one among them will not be easy.
 Now, the decision whether you should go with software prototyping or hand-coded prototyping depends on our requirements and the resources we have.

 At Softobiz we use both the approaches for building prototypes, and the choice depends on the type of project and the requirements of our clients.